Find technical information about the VAT reverse charge if you buy or sell building and construction services.

 - your customer is registered for VAT in the UK

-- payment for the supply is reported within the Construction Industry Scheme (CIS)
+- the services supplied are within the scope of the Construction Industry Scheme

 - the services you supply are standard or reduced rated